Meet the Board

 Administrative Director

-Sean is the Executive Director of Facilities and Finance for Student Affairs at Washington State University.
+Sean is the Associate Vice Chancellor for Auxiliary Services for Student Affairs at Washington State University.
 Sean started his WSU career in 1999 and has served in various roles in Student Affairs, including positions in University Recreation, Compton Union Building, Housing and Dining Services.

-In his current role, Sean provides leadership for Housing Facilities, Auxiliary Facility Services, University Recreation Facilities, Compton Union Building, Administrative Services Information Services, and Dining Services Operations.
+In his current role, Sean provides leadership for Housing, Dining Services, Residence Life, Auxiliary Facility Services, Compton Union Building, and Cougar Health Services.

 Sean has an MBA from Washington State University, an MA in Higher Education Administration from the University of Alabama, and BA in Finance from the University of Nebraska.
 Sean has affiliations with Association of College Unions International, the National Association of College & University Food Services, National Association College Auxiliary Services, Western Association of College & University Business Officers and National Intramural and Recreation Sports Association.